Laoukings/TNM031/Lab4_AgentSudo_writeup.md

 `cd` and `ls` are the most commonly used commands. `cd`

-#### Setting up the Linux Environment
+### Setting up the Linux Environment
 There are two ways of doing the challange.
 The first option is by using TryHackMe's provided virtual machine that is called AttackBox, which is free for 1 hour a day.
-The second option is to use your own install of Linux, such as Kali Linux, and use the VPN provided by TryHackMe to connect to the challage.
+The second option is to use your own install of Linux, such as Kali Linux, and use the VPN provided by TryHackMe to connect to the challenge.

 ##### Accessing the AttackBox on TryHackMe
 To access the AttackBox on TryHackMe, navigate to the **Agent Sudo** room.
 Look for the "Start AttackBox" button, usually located on the left side of the interface.
 Click this button to initiate the AttackBox.
 The AttackBox is a virtual machine provided by TryHackMe for conducting your tasks.
 Once the AttackBox is running, you can interact with it directly through your browser, the tools required to complete the challage are pre-installed.